Best Ways to Use 100,000 Credit Card Points

 Gift Credit Card Rewards Points to Charitable Organizations

-If you're feeling generous, you can donate the 100,000 credit card sign-up bonus for Chase Sapphire Preferred.
-Now through September 30, 2021, the credit card issuer is offering a Pay Yourself Back option that, like redemptions through the travel portal, offers a 25% boost in value.
+If you’re feeling generous, you can donate your Chase Sapphire Preferred-earned points.
+Now through December 31, 2023, the credit card issuer is offering a Pay Yourself Back option that, like redemptions through the travel portal, offers a 25% boost in value when you redeem your points for statement credit to cover donations to a list of eligible charities.

 To use this option, first make a donation with your card to one of the participating charities.
 Then, from your Ultimate Rewards account, you can request reimbursement for eligible gifts using your points balance.